 Childcare services also tend to be costly, compared to the allowance you may give parents or in-laws for their help.
 If you plan to engage these services, start saving early to give your child the best care possible.

 Insurance savings plans provide a useful way to save for such anticipated expenses.
-If you know exactly when you will need your funds, short-term insurance savings plans such as Tiq 3-Year Endowment Plan can help you meet these milestones on schedule.
+If you know exactly when you will need your funds, insurance savings plans such as can help you meet these milestones on schedule.

-Meanwhile, ELASTIQ offers flexibility for the undecided, with top-ups anytime and withdrawals after just 90 days, no claw back.
+Meanwhile, GIGANTIQ offers versatility for the undecided, with top-ups and partial withdrawals any time after the free look period.
 Insurance savings plans also confer the added benefit of protection to give your family peace of mind.

 #TiqOurWord If word-of-mouth recommendations don’t give you 100% peace of mind, choose ePROTECT safety.
 For a limited time, insure yourself with ePROTECT safety and enjoy free personal accident protection for up to 3 children, including coverage on COVID-19 and dengue fever.
 Read more here.